 Mark L. Yoseloff, Ph.D.

-Mark Yoseloff, Ph.D. is the executive director of the Center for Gaming Innovation.
+Mark Yoseloff, Ph.D. is the founder of and lead mentor for the Center for Gaming Innovation.
 The center is dedicated to teaching and mentoring the next generation of innovators in the gaming industry.
 Funded initially by a gift from the Yoseloff Family Charitable Foundation, the center recently expanded its charter after receiving a grant from the Governor’s Office of Economic Development’s Knowledge Fund, as part of the state’s efforts to maintain Nevada’s position as the world leader in the development and commercialization of intellectual property for gaming.

 Yoseloff is the retired chairman of the board and chief executive officer of Shuffle Master, Inc., a NASDAQ Global Markets Company.
 During his 15-year association with the company he oversaw its growth from a virtual start up to a major worldwide provider of proprietary products for the gaming industry.
 Under his leadership, Shuffle Master was recognized by Business Week, Forbes and Fortune magazines as amongst the 100 fastest growing and best small public companies in America for five successive years.
 Additionally, during his tenure, a Wall Street Journal study identified Shuffle Master as one of the 35 most innovative consumer electronics companies in the world and number one on the list for the relevance of its intellectual property to the industry in which it operates.